JoshuaHaughton/linkedin/README.md

 - HTML5
 - CSS3
 - JavaScript
+- Typescript
 - React.js
 - Redux
-- Firebase Auth
+- Firebase Authorization
-- Firebase Database
+- Firebase Firestore Database

 ## Description / Features
 - Page layouts and styling built entirely with HTML, CSS JavaScript and React.js
 - Responsive CSS on all devices
+- Static typing using Typescript
+- Use of React hooks
-- Use of React hooks and Custom hooks
+- Use of Custom hooks
 - Use of Redux
-- Firebase Authentication
+- Persistent Login state utilizing Firebase Authentication
-- Firestore Database
+- CRUD operations handled by Firestore Database